 - Scan the QR code on your computer screen with the phone camera.

 - Make sure you save the recovery code/secret key provided (in case if you lose access to the 2FA app), you do so by clicking on this icon:

-6. The 2FA will now be set up correctly on your account, next time you log in to your account, you will first enter your email and password and then you will be redirected to the 2-step verification, where you will have to enter the 6 digit token code that is displayed in your authenticator app and click Login.
+6. The 2FA will now be set up correctly on your account, next time you log in to your account, you will first enter your email and password, and then you will be redirected to the 2-factor verification, where you will have to enter the 6-digit token code that is displayed in your authenticator app and click Login.